station-k/station-k.github.io/_posts/en/2023-11-04-vinyl-and-wine-in-rotterdam.markdown

  - Public Events
 ---

-On the 4th of November, the community and friends of Konovalets Station gathered in Rotterdam.
+On the 4th of November, the community and friends of Ko-Station gathered in Rotterdam.

 We conversed, danced, indulged in organic wines, listened to vinyl records with Ukrainian retro music, and learned more about it.